ebajcar/web10199_worksheets/worksheets/set04.md

 # Exercises
 Set up a project for each problem.
 Keep all versions of your solution for each project.
 For each problem, write out the algorithm that you plan to use (and modify if your implementation deviates from your original plan).
+Evaluate your solution

+1. is it unobtrusive Javascript?
+2. what paradigm are you using? some procedural? fully functional? object-oriented?
+3. does it run without any errors and warnings?
+4. is it well documented? prologue? inline comments explain code blocks?
+5. does it adhere to code style described in class material?
+6. is all markup adhering to HTML5 standards? well-formed? valid? required template used?
+7. are all CSS rules compliant with CSS3/4 standards? valid? easy to read? required framework used?
+8. is all functionality complete and accurate?
+9. what have you learned? what improvements can you identify? what's the next step?
+10. site published? adheres to naming conventions? site follows standard (required) organization?

 1. **Fibonacci numbers** Piazza post https://piazza.com/class/kx69hmx2w5v79?cid=8